gbmhunter/eng-graphs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.0.4.0  2013/12/23 Replaced more '$''s with 'jQuery', to make compatible with Wordpress Megamenu plugin. v2.0.3.0  2013/12/23 Replaced more '$''s with 'jQuery', to make compatible with Wordpress Megamenu plugin. v2.0.2.0  2013/12/23 Replaced '$' with 'jQuery', to make compatible with Wordpress Megamenu plugin, closes #3.
+v2.0.5.0  2013/12/23 Reduced the data set (added new .csv file) for the boost converter inductor output graph to make the web page more responsive. v2.0.4.0  2013/12/23 Replaced more '$''s with 'jQuery', to make compatible with Wordpress Megamenu plugin. v2.0.3.0  2013/12/23 Replaced more '$''s with 'jQuery', to make compatible with Wordpress Megamenu plugin. v2.0.2.0  2013/12/23 Replaced '$' with 'jQuery', to make compatible with Wordpress Megamenu plugin, closes #3.